aichasarr/pov-mongodb-spark-connector/README.md

 Here is what it looks like:
 http://127.0.0.1:8888/?token=b6ee384b17eb11ad3cabf133aaa052aa2512c6b89c583502

-If you launch the containers outside of the script, you can still get the URL by issuing the following command:

-`docker exec -it jupyterlab  /opt/conda/bin/jupyter server list`

 ![Image of url with token](https://github.com/aichasarr/pov-mongodb-spark-connector/blob/main/images/url_jupyterlab.png)

 To use MongoDB data with Spark, create a new Python Jupyter notebook by navigating to the Jupyter URL and under notebook select Python3:

 ![Image of New Python notebook](https://github.com/aichasarr/pov-mongodb-spark-connector/blob/main/images/newpythonnotebook.png)

+*Ps: If you launch the containers outside of the script, you can still get the URL by issuing the following command:*

+`docker exec -it jupyterlab  /opt/conda/bin/jupyter server list`

 ---
 ## Execution